emanderson811/day-edition/_texts/003day-land.md

 >
 >Destined in coming years to become one of the most important plots in the Midwest for the introduction of new plants, shrubs, and trees, the Arboretum will be constructed on land owned by the college along the creek south of the Collegiate Methodist Church, extending about one-half mile upstream.
 It will cover about 35 acres and will vary in width from 250 to 300 yards.
 >
 >A show garden will mark the east entrance to the wooded park, and paths will wind throughout the whole area.
-Different species of trees and shrubs will be grouped together for the convenience of classes in. botany and forestry.
+Different species of trees and shrubs will be grouped together for the convenience of classes in botany and forestry.
 An effort will be made to put into the Arboretum every plant and tree native to Iowa, with special pools constructed for water plants.
 >
 >An herbaceous garden, used in growing various kinds of grasses, grains, herbs and other small plants, will be located east of the cemetery at the spot now used as a forestry nursery.
 About 45 acres of heavily wooded land just north of the campus will be used as a game preserve.
 >